Two Modern Bathroom Renovations in a Bucktown Condo

 A two-decade-old condo undergoes a resale-focused renovation in Bucktown, Chicago

-For this Chicago homeowner, updating her bathrooms were important.
+For this Chicago homeowner, updating her bathrooms was important.
 Plus, time was of the essence: she was living in the 1,500-square-foot condo in Bucktown (located on the northwest side of the city) and wanted to sell.
 However, she knew that putting some money into refreshing the place with a renovation would increase the resale value.
-So, that’s exactly what she did!
+So, that’s exactly what she did.

 This was not the homeowner’s first time renovating and knew a good general contractor would make all the difference.
 She posted her project on Sweeten and found a general contractor in her area who was in sync with her goals.

 A more modern aesthetic to appeal to buyers